 I like to serve the Pork & Mushroom Ragu over polenta, like my Instant Pot Polenta or a classic polenta you’ll find on my recipe for Chorizo Polenta Bites.
 Heck, put it over the Polenta that comes in tubes at the store if you’d like.
 (The recipe on Chorizo Polenta Bites recipe will show you how to do a home version of that product, though.)

 I also think Pork & Mushroom Ragu is just great over grits, as shown in the photos.
 Those are my (Instant) Cheesy Grits made with Parmesan instead of Cheddar and milk instead of cream.
 And of course, you can never go wrong if you want to top mashed potatoes, noodles or rice with your Pork & Mushroom Ragu.
 You might even want to try this recipe with barley or barley risotto.

 Making Pork & Mushroom Ragu:

 Pork & Mushroom Ragu is so simple, so easy & so forgiving.
 As I mentioned above, you can start with just about any leftover or cooked pork you might have.
-And while it’s quickest if you start with a pork that’s already super tender and shreddable, like any of the country style ribs or pulled pork recipes on my site, this recipe will even revive old pork chops.
-You just add them in and gently simmer and give the reduction a little more time and a little more liquid if needed.
+And while it’s quickest if you start with a pork that’s already super tender and shreddable, like any of the country style ribs or pulled pork recipes on my site.
+This recipe will even revive old pork chops, though.
+Lust add them in and gently simmer and give the reduction a little more time and a little more liquid if needed.